wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 # **apiV3WorkPackagesIdDelete**
 > apiV3WorkPackagesIdDelete(id)

-Delete Work Package
+Delete WorkPackage

-Deletes the work package, as well as:  * all associated time entries  * its hierarchy of child work packages
+Deletes the WorkPackage, as well as:  * all associated TimeEntries  * its hierarchy of child WorkPackages

 ### Example
 ```dart